remy/nodemon/README.md

 ## Config files

 nodemon supports local and global configuration files.
-These are named `nodemon.json` and can be located in the current working directory or in your home directory.
+These are usually named `nodemon.json` and can be located in the current working directory or in your home directory.
+An alternative local configuration file can be specified with the `--config <file>` option.

 The specificity is as follows, so that a command line argument will always override the config file settings: